Degenerative Disc Disease – Normal Aging Or Disease Condition?

 Problems With Degenerative Disc Disease

-There is a certain type of degeneration which involves changes visible on MRI called Modic Type 1 changes, which have responded to antibiotics for back pain relief.
+There is a certain type of degeneration which involves changes visible on MRI called Modic Type 1 changes, which have responded to antibiotics for back pain relief, as well as other therapies.
 This type of degeneration produces a deep type of pain that, may change in intensity, but is always there.
 It is usually most painful in the morning, better in mid afternoon, worse in late afternoon and worse at night.
 Pain on bending forward is problematic and it is not responsive to normal types of treatment, such as exercise.
 This may be related to an infection in the disc.

 The degenerative process can also produce sympathetic symptoms related to the neck which may include; headaches, vertigo, disequilibrium, tinnitus, scotomata, decreased vision, dysphagia, dysphonia, cough and anxiety.
 This is a condition known as posterior cervical sympathetic syndrome or Barre-Lieou Syndrome.
 It is a condition that is characterized by a host of cranial symptoms, such as headaches, abnormal functions of the eyes and the ears, and psychological and mental disorders.